 In Central Oregon, alongside the Confederated Tribes of Warm Springs (CTWS), the Pelton Round Butte Fund contributed about \$370,000 to the Deschutes Land Trust for the second phase of their Ochoco Preserve restoration project.
 This multi-year effort aims to restore a 185-acre area critical for juvenile Chinook salmon and steelhead.
-Funds will help restore historic floodplains, create side channels where juvenile fish can rest on their journey to the ocean and build an acclimation pond-an area where juvenile fish are held instream prior to release to adjust to the river's conditions and imprint on the water's scent.
-This process helps fish navigate their way back to spawn as adults.

-11,000+ acres of wildlife habitat managed under various project license and site certificates.
+Funds will help restore historic floodplains, create side channels where juvenile fish can rest on their journey to the ocean and build an acclimation pond-an area of wildlife habitat managed under various project license and site certificates.